-Kiki: While I was in grad school, I was also working for a university full-time.
+Kiki: While in grad school, I also worked for a university full-time.
 I had access to incredible resources, which made it so much easier for me to test and scale projects.
 And I think in that situation, I was very lucky, in terms of my full-time job also being something that supported the goals of my startup work as it applied to my research.

 Matt: Nice.
 We don’t hear a whole lot of side-hustle success stories that make an exit.

 Kiki: Sometimes, you have to leverage what’s going to make it work for you.
 It was an incredibly stressful time.
 I would literally get up in the morning every day at 3:30 or 4:00am, check all of my emails and set our PM goals, and then go to my regular job.
 Once my day job ended at 6:00pm, then I’d be working until 1:00am managing all the operations and the other stuff.
 I’d be flying across the country on weekends to make things work.
 It was a very crazy time.
 But it allowed for us to support my co-founder as the West Coast presence we needed to make things happen.

 Roxanne: Speaking of craziness, are there any particular “oh shit” moments that stand out for you?

 Kiki: “Oh shit” moments always happen.
 I remember we did this big email campaign very early on.
 We had built our list up, we were going to share this new product, we were just about to elevate the ask, and the link that we sent in that big email campaign was dead.

 Kiki: We didn’t even plan the exit.
 It happened as a total surprise for us, and it was tough to transition from the mode of growing a business and then seeing it shift: “Oh, this baby that I’ve put my whole life into, seemingly, is not going to be mine anymore.”